-Imagine if on a daily basis we could all experience some type of release.
+Imagine if on a daily basis we could all experience some type of release!.
 One day it could be in the form of going to a color healing therapist or experiencing a physical treatment like acupuncture, perhaps an energetic balancing technique.
 The next day it could be getting physical exercise.
 The next day it could be making affirmations.
 On another day it could be meditation and deep breathing exercises.
 We can also do many simple actions to support release.

 This is similar to when we fill our being with love.
-When we do, anything unlike love is apt to release itself.
+When we do, anything, unlike love, is apt to release.
 When we are releasing, it awakens the mental realm more fully.
 We begin to identify with the things that feel painful.

 Kirk: What do you suggest we do when we find ourselves out of balance?

 Be sure to not judge yourself; just notice.
-Once you identify with what threw you out of balance, ask yourself what you want to learn.
-Now do some breathing or movement to facilitate release.
-Then embrace the desire to learn.
-Next, take one more step and see yourself full of knowledge, even though at the moment you may not know what the knowledge is.
-Align with your senses and turn toward that which you choose to create.
+Once you identify with that what threw you out of balance, ask yourself what you would like to learn.
+Then do some breathing or movement to facilitate release.
+Next, embrace the desire to learn!
+Now, take one more step and acknowledge yourself FULL of knowledge, even though at the moment you may not know what the knowledge might be.

-To view the next post in this series, click > Moving Beyond the Comfort Zone: Becoming Authentic
+To view the next follow-up post in this series, click > Moving Beyond the Comfort Zone: Becoming Authentic